dphan2610/AI-chess-experiment/README.md

 # AI-chess-experiment
-An experiment in chess AI using Monte-Carlo simulation method.
+An experiment in chess AI using Monte-Carlo simulation method.<br/>
+Required Python 3.3<br/>
 How to run:
 ```
   cd chess
   python parallel-runner.py